Copyright 2015-2020 | Fidelity Tax Relief LLC. | All Rights Reserved

 For a lien, you can apply to have a discharge of property, which removes your lien from a specific property.
 You can also apply for subordination, which will allow other creditors priority over the IRS, which may help you secure a loan or mortgage.
 Finally, you can apply for a withdrawal of the tax lien.
 Even if the tax lien is removed, you will still be liable for the full amount of federal tax debt unless you take other actions.
 Another option for removing a federal lien on your assets is by applying for an Installment Agreement or an Offer in Compromise.
 These are two tax relief solutions that can help you to negotiate a way to pay back your federal tax debt without entering a financial hardship or harming your credit.
 You can also apply for these programs to remove a tax levy against any of your property.
 A tax levy can also be removed due to financial hardship.

 The tax professionals at Fidelity Tax Relief have been helping people negotiate federal tax settlements for years.
 They will discuss your case with you and help you decide upon the right course of action.
-They also know the right forms to submit to apply for a removal of a tax lien or tax levy.
+They also know the right forms to submit to apply for the removal of a tax lien or tax levy.
 They deal directly with the IRS on your behalf so that you do not have to do it.
 They also ensure that all forms are filled out correctly, reducing any administrative errors that may cause an appeal to be rejected.
 Not only can they help to remove any liens or levies against your property, but they can also discuss tax relief solutions with you that can minimize your debt and help you to once more be in compliance with the IRS.